MGTheTrain/gitops-poc/README.md

 ## Summary

-Repository deploying an AKS cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps for custom helm charts
+Repository deploying an AKS cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps with Helm charts or Kustomization's

 ## Features